alisonjing/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 - Which AI tools did you use on this project (for example: ChatGPT, Gemini, Copilot)?
 - Give one example of an AI suggestion that was correct (including what the AI suggested and how you verified the result).
 - Give one example of an AI suggestion that was incorrect or misleading (including what the AI suggested and how you verified the result).

+I used Claude built-in agent (access is provided by Codepath).
+Claude debugging results indicates that the function check_guess() is incorrectly implemented due to hint bug, if guess number is greater than the secret number, it is expected for the hint to say "go lower", but the logic gives the oppsite.

+if g > secret:
+    return "Too High", "ð Go HIGHER!"  # BUG: same backwards hint return "Too Low", "ð Go LOWER!"
+Same inverted hint bug in the string comparison path.

 ---